The Death Penalty Campaign

 To do this we are putting on demonstrations outside courthouses in the UK and across the globe, including our PAPA Canada chapter, to illustrate the severe consequences of parental alienation and contact denial.

-Loving parents are sadly sentencing themselves to the "death penalty" by taking their own lives, as a result of being alienated and denied access to their children.
+Loving parents are sadly sentencing themselves to death by taking their own lives, as a result of being alienated and denied access to their children.
 Their only "crime" being that they loved their children, fought for their children and sadly could not endure any more.

 We at PAPA say NO to the "death penalty" because loving your child is not a crime.